 Excess points.
-If you meet all the tests in the Exception except that the points paid were more than are generally paid in your area, you can deduct in the year paid only the points that are normally charged.
+If the points paid were more than are generally paid in your area, you can deduct in the year paid only the points that are normally charged.
+You must meet all the other tests in the Exception.
 Any additional points are considered prepaid interest, and you can deduct them over the life of the mortgage.
 See General rule, earlier.